Granddaughters of the Clay: A Family Legacy of Pueblo Pottery

-Real Shaving: a Gift Guide for 2023
+Real Shaving: a Gift Guide

 For anyone who shaves–men, women, or any gender in between–today’s disposable razors, disposable cans of cheap foam, and other throwaway items cost too much, and create too much trash.
 To help us counteract this trend, and return shaving into a pleasure, we offer you a treat: our 2023 guide to traditional shaving gear, with tips on fine shaving techniques.